supaizjy0321/PersonalLearningTracker/2_Basic_structure_and_main_functionalities.md

 Unit tests were implemented to verify the correct functioning of individual React components in isolation.
 This approach ensures that each component behaves as expected regardless of the surrounding application context.

-#### Testing Configuration

-The unit testing environment was set up using Vitest, a modern testing framework compatible with React.
-Configuration files (`vitest.config.js` and `vitest.setup.js`) were created to establish the JSDOM environment and load necessary testing utilities.

 #### Component Tests

 Several core components were tested, including: